Distributed Multisensor ISAC

 Although data fusion and tracking are of paramount importance to the \gls{msisac} network, we can only provide very limited, general insights here.
-The aim of data fusion is to combine related measurements to infer about the dynamic target state vector.
-Tracking takes into account temporal evolution of measurements and finishes estimation by smoothing and error correction.
+Data fusion aims to combine related measurements to infer about the dynamic target state vector.
+Tracking takes into account the temporal evolution of measurements and finishes estimation by smoothing and error correction.
 The underlying network architecture suggests a multilevel approach for both fusion and tracking.
-Although one of the main advantages of ISAC is that it provides a network for transport and computing resources for data fusion, this raises several questions.
-The transport links may have different capacity and latency performance depending on the available medium, which can reach from a mobile or fixed wireless link to an optical RF over Fiber (RFoF) link with highest performance.
-There can also be significant differences in terms of computing resources, ranging from low performance in small drones over medium performance in cars up to high performance in base stations.
-The Open RAN paradigm seems promising for ISAC data transport and control flow routing within an infrastructure site due to its transparent and multi-vendor approach, which allows interoperability of components at different levels, also including specialized sensing hardware such as dedicated SDR based sniffers or high performance computing instances.
-Sensing functional split should consider availability and allocation of resources for both, communication and computation, see~\cite{ref41,ref66}.
+Although one of the main advantages of \gls{isac} is that it provides a network for transport and computing resources for data fusion, this raises several questions.
+The transport links may have different capacity and latency performance depending on the available medium, which can range from a mobile or fixed wireless link to an optical RF over Fiber (RFoF) link with the highest performance.
+There can also be significant differences in terms of computing resources, ranging from low performance in small drones to medium performance in cars up to high performance in base stations.
+The Open RAN paradigm seems promising for \gls{isac} data transport and control flow routing within an infrastructure site due to its transparent and multi-vendor approach, which allows interoperability of components at different levels, also including specialized sensing hardware such as dedicated SDR-based sniffers or high-performance computing instances.
+Sensing functional split should consider availability and allocation of resources for both communication and computation, see~\cite{ref41,ref66}.